 happy at work

 A fact that perfectly portrays the importance of happiness is that U.S. companies lose up to $550 billion annually because their employees are unhappy.
 And replacing an employee is about 33% more expensive than ensuring their work conditions are the best they can be.
 We examine a few reasons why being happy at work increases efficiency.
-A Swarthmore study showed that when people are happy, they tend to make better decisions.
+A Swarthmore study showed that people tend to make better decisions when they are happy.

 When employees are happy at work, that demeanor will show on the outside.
 Because of this, they are bound to provide customer support, which will improve customer satisfaction.
 Lastly, the happier someone is, the more creative they can be.
 This is useful in a business because it can lead to innovation and growth.